Skip to main content

 • Long establishing shots (10-15s slow pulls).
 Kling O3 Pro is still the right pick on cinematic pull-backs.

 • Talking-head ads where lip precision is the headline metric.
-Veo 3.1 keeps a narrow edge on tight single-shot sync.
+Veo 3.1 keeps a narrow edge on tight single-shot sync; independent benchmarks scored it 9/10 on raw generation speed while Seedance 2.0 led on motion stability (The AI Journal, 2026).

-For the full comparison matrix, the in-depth fast-vs-standard breakdown, and the worked transition examples (cleaning, skincare, apparel), keep going in the Seedance 2.0 ad-creative guide.
+For the full comparison matrix, the in-depth fast-vs-standard breakdown, and the worked transition examples (cleaning, skincare, apparel), keep going in the Seedance 2.0 ad playbook.

-How to use Seedance 2.0 on Teno today
+How do you use Seedance 2.0 on Teno today?

-As of the May 5 launch, Seedance 2.0 is in Product Video and Asset Generator with duration from 4-15 seconds, aspect-ratio controls, optional audio, and optional end-frame input.
-Open either flow, pick Seedance 2.0 or Seedance 2.0 Fast from the model dropdown, then write a prompt or attach a start image for image-to-video.
+As of the May 5 launch, Seedance 2.0 is in Asset Generator with duration from 4-15 seconds, aspect-ratio controls, optional audio, and optional end-frame input.
+Open the studio, pick Seedance 2.0 or Seedance 2.0 Fast from the model dropdown, then write a prompt or attach a start image for image-to-video.

-If your pipeline starts from still frames, create the start and end images in your image flow of choice (for example Product Photo or Asset Generator if you need GPT Image 2), then run image-to-video with both frames in Product Video or Asset Generator — both expose the same Seedance tiers.
-Want the fastest test?
-Start a Teno account; the Fast tier is available without a credit card.
-For where this fits in the broader paid-creative stack, see our AI ad creative platform guide.
-For the multi-model studio that now hosts Seedance 2.0 alongside Veo, Kling, Sora, and the 7-image stack, see the Asset Generator launch post.
+If your pipeline starts from still frames, create the start and end images in your image flow of choice (for example Product Photo or Asset Generator if you need GPT Image 2), then run bookend-frame image-to-video with both frames in Asset Generator.

 Sources